 I wanted to write this series for a few reasons:

-- To share my experiences as a knitwear designer (eight years’ worth, at the time of writing);
+- To share my experiences as a knitwear designer (eight years’ worth, at the time of writing in 2021);

 - To help anyone thinking about designing their own patterns for sale;